worldofmarcus/project-portfolio-5/README.md

 ### Sorting And Searching

 * As a Customer I can sort the list of all products in different ways so that I can identify the best rated, best prices and products based on category
+    * At the top of the site there is a navigation bar with links that lists products based on categories, sorting or through a search query.

 * As a Customer I can sort a specific category of products so that I can identify the best rated, best prices or just sort the products by name.
+    * At the top of the site there is a navigation bar with links that lists products based on categories, sorting or through a search query.

 * As a Customer I can sort the list of products by using a single or multiple tags so that I can i.e. see all ’analog’ or ’ambient’ related products.
+    * When the user has listed the products the tags is visible in the product cards.
+When the user clicks the card it is possible to choose a single tag.
+Multiple choice of tags not implemented yet.

 * As a Customer I can easily get information about what I have searched for and how many results the search generated so that I can see if the product is available.
+    *  At the top of the site there is a navigation bar with a search field that lists the searched products.

 ### Purchasing And Checkout

 * As a Customer I can easily choose the quantity of a product and size if applicable when purchasing it so that that I ensure I get the correct product

 * As a Customer I can easily view the items in my cart to be purchased so that I can see the total cost and all the items I am about to receive

 * As a Customer I can easily adjust the amount of products in my cart so that I can change the cart before checking out

 * As a Customer I can give my payment information in an easy way so that the checkout-process is quick and easy

 * As a Customer I need to feel safe and secure when interacting with the site so that I feel comfortable to provide all necessary information needed for purchase

 * As a Customer I view an order confirmation after checkout so that I can secure I have purchased the correct items and everything is ok

 * As a Customer I will receive an email confirmation after the checkout process is done so that I can keep the information for future use if needed

 * As a Customer I can receive an email confirmation when my order changes so that I get relevant information about my order

 * As a Customer I can create a wishlist so that I can come back later to purchase the products

 * As a Customer I can use a promotion code so that I can get a better deal

 ### Site Admin